-Although the University encourages a Complainant to talk with someone directly, the University does provide an anonymous on-line reporting option, and an anonymous phone reporting option (855-236-1443).
-This report will prmopt an investigation.
-However, the University’s ability to respond effectively may be limited by the level of information provided and/or the anonymity of the complaint.
-All anonymous reports of sexual misconduct will be referred to the Title IX Coordinator.
+Although the University encourages a Complainant to talk with someone directly, the University does provide an anonymous on-line reporting option, www.villanova.ethicspoint.com and an anonymous phone reporting option at (855-236-1443).
+All anonymous reports of sexual misconduct submitted through these options will be referred to the Title IX Coordinator and will prompt an initial investigation.
+However, the University’s ability to respond effectively may be limited by the level of information provided and/or the anonymity of the complaint

-The University is committed to protecting the privacy of all people involved in a report of sexual assault, sexual harassment or other sexual misconduct.
-Information related to a report to the University of sexual assault, sexual harassment or other sexual misconduct will be kept private by the University unless disclosure is required by law; thus, it will be shared only with those University officials with a designated interest in order to assist in the investigation and/or in the resolution of the matter.
-Under no circumstances will the University release the name of the Complainant to the general public without the express consent of the Complainant.
+The University is committed to protecting the privacy of all people involved in matters falling under this Policy.
+Privacy means that information related to a report of sexual misconduct will be shared only with those University officials with a designated interest in order to assist in the investigation and/or in the resolution of the matter, unless further disclosure is required by law or necessary due to a health and/or safety emergency.
+Under no circumstances will the University release the name of a Complainant to the general public without the express consent of the Complainant.

 University employees are responsible for maintaining a safe community for all of our members and, most especially, our students.
 When a student discloses any incident of sexual misconduct to an employee, the employee should take the following steps to support the student and to report to the University.
 [The only employees exempt from this expectation are those who are required by law to maintain confidentiality, including University Counseling Center staff and priests in a pastoral capacity]